 - After you receive a written offer of employment showing the name and address of the employer, job description, and the dates of the contract

-- After the CPT is approved by the academic advisor and authorized by your ISSS advisor on the I-20
+- After the CPT is approved by your academic advisor and authorized by your ISSS advisor on the I-20

 You should apply for CPT as soon as you learn about an internship or practicum that is an integral part of the established curriculum directly related to the course of study.

-- Find an internship or offer of employment related to the field of study and receive a letter from the prospective employer indicating the job title, dates of employment, number of hours of work per week, place of employment, and a brief description of the work.
+- Receive an offer of employment/internship related to the field of study and get a letter from the prospective employer indicating the position title, dates of employment, number of hours of work per week, place of employment, and a brief description of the work.

-- Meet with your academic advisor to discuss the internship/employment and show him/her the offer letter.
-Have the academic advisor fill out and sign the Certification Form.
+- Request the CPT Certification form from ISSS.
+Meet with your departmental advisor to discuss the internship/employment and show him/her the offer letter.
+Have the advisor fill out and sign the CPT Certification form.